 (2) Matt Hanna’s Annual Bible Reading Calendar

-I first developed and distributed this Bible reading schedule for use in 2014 (see last year’s post here).
+I first developed and distributed this Bible reading schedule for use in 2014 (see original post here).
 I will keep this page current with schedules for both the present year and the upcoming year.
 This Calendar may be downloaded as a PDF file in either English or Chinese versions.
 Please feel free to download it, print it, and distribute it for personal or church use.
 Drop me an e-mail or leave a comment below if you find it useful or have any suggestions for improving it.

 Download Language File